GenomicsAotearoa/hts_workshop_mpi/docs/level2/11_shell_manipulation.md

     ```

 This is subject to the usual `bash` warning that contents removed in this way is not recoverable.
 If you try to perform this operation on a folder with contents which have had their write permissions removed you will receive a confirmation prompt for each file in the directory.
 This may or may no be a problem depending on the number of files that this applies to.

-!!! question "Exercise"
-    Use the `rm` help content to find the way to delete a folder of files bypassign the need to approach each file for detetion.

-    ??? circle-check "Solution"

-        !!! terminal "code"

-            ```bash
-            rm -rf shell_data_backup/
-            ```

 ??? circle-info "Setting file permissions"